Pace of rise in global sea level has doubled -UN climate report

 Overall, the WMO said 2022 ranked as the fifth or sixth warmest year on record with the mean global temperature 1.15 degrees Celsius above the pre-industrial average, despite the cooling impact of a three-year La Niña climatic event.

-Climate scientists have warned that the world could breach a in 2023 or 2024, fuelled by climate change and the anticipated return of warming El Nine conditions.
+Climate scientists have warned that the world could breach a in 2023 or 2024, fuelled by climate change and the anticipated return of warming El Niño conditions.

 ((emma.farge@thomsonreuters.com;))